juhana/hugo-by-example/_pages/contributions/NewMenu.h.md

 # The Set-Up

-To use NewMenu:

-1.  \#include "newmenu.h" after "hugolib.h".
-If
+To use NewMenu, just \#include "newmenu.h" after "hugolib.h".
-    you want "cheap" support, \#set `CHEAP` before including "newmenu.h".
-2. If you'd like to use the default menu, `#set USE_DEFAULT_MENU` before "newmenu.h" is included.

 # Creating Your Menu